Nonarchimedean geometry, tropicalization, and metrics on curves

 \begin{cor} If $\bar A$ is an integral domain then $A_K$ is an integral domain and $|\cdot|_{\sup}$ is multiplicative. \end{cor}

 \pf By Proposition~\ref{prop:canonical.reduction} we have $\td A_K = \bar A$, so the result follows from \cite[Proposition 6.2.3/5]{bgr:nonarch}.

 \paragraphtoc[Finite morphisms of pure degree] In general there is not a good notion of the `degree' of a finite morphism $Y\to X$ between noetherian schemes when $X$ is not irreducible, since the degree of the induced map on an irreducible component of $X$ can vary from component to component.
 The notion of a morphism having `pure degree' essentially means that the degree is the same on every irreducible component of $X$.
 This notion is quite well behaved in that it respects analytification of algebraic varieties and of admissible formal schemes.
-The definition of a morphism of pure degree is best formulated in the language of fundamental cycles, so we will give a brief review of the theory of cycles on noetherian schemes which are not necessarily of finite type over a field.
-A good reference for this material is~\cite{thorup:rational_equivalence}.
+The definition of a morphism of pure degree is best formulated in the language of fundamental cycles.
+We refer to~\cite{thorup:rational_equivalence} for a review of the theory of cycles on a noetherian scheme which is not necessarily of finite type over a field.

 \paragraph Let $X$ be a noetherian scheme.
 A \emph{cycle} on $X$ is a finite formal sum $\sum_W n_W\cdot W$, where $n_W\in\Z$ and $W$ ranges over the irreducible closed subsets of $X$.
 The group of cycles on $X$ is denoted $C(X)$.
 The \emph{fundamental cycle} of $X$ is the cycle